Tannababy/learning-scala-rockTheJVM/README.md

 - - "Nothing" can extend anything in Scala
 - Throw expressions return the Nothing type
 - Generics : Covariant[+A], Invariant[A] and Contravariant[-A], bounded types
+- Anonymous classes:
+- - allow us to instantiate both abstract and non - abstract types and override fields/methods on the spot
+- - can only work if all the extended class/traits members are passed/overridden